 Who doesn’t love hotel perks?!
 By staying at a Universal Orlando Resort, you’ll be granted Early Park Admission to Volcano Bay.
 How early?
 One whole hour!

 We can’t stress enough how important this is for guests.
 All of the water slides are virtually walk-on, and you can very well ride up to 7-8 of the most popular slides.
-This will leave plenty of time to relax in the lazy river or rent a cabana for the rest of the day.
+This will leave plenty of time to relax in the lazy rivers or rent a cabana for the rest of the day.
 Be sure to check out the article we did on the Pros and Cons of all of the Universal Orlando hotels!
 We even include the distance to Volcano Bay Water Park if you are looking to be within walking distance for easy access.

 Volcano Bay is located directly across from the Cabana Bay Beach Resort and Sapphire Falls Resort making it a quick walk to the water park.